Gujarati dal recipe with step by step photos – easy to make, mildly sweet and sour Gujarati dal recipe. No onion no garlic and a vegan dish.

 - First pick the arhar dal or pigeon pea lentils for stones etc.

-- Then rinse the lentils thoroughly in running water for 4-5 times.
+- Then rinse the lentils thoroughly in running water for 4 to 5 times.

-- Add the rinsed dal in a pressure cooker.
+- Add the rinsed dal in a 3 litre pressure cooker.
 Add water.
-Pressure cook for 7 to 8 minutes on a medium to high flame.
+Pressure cook for 7 to 8 minutes on a medium to high heat.

-- The lentils have to be cooked completely.
+- The lentils have to be cooked completely and softened really well.

 - Mash the dal very well with a wired whisk or with a spoon.
 The lentils should be mashed very well.

 - Add green chili-ginger paste, turmeric powder, red chili powder, coriander-cumin powder, jaggery, salt, tomato(optional) and kokums.
-Stir.
+Mix well.

-- Add water.
-Stir again and keep the dal back on the stove top.
+- Add water to get a medium to medium-thin consistency.
+Mix again and keep the cooker back on the stove top.

-- Bring the dal to a simmer on a low flame for 7 to 8 minutes.
+- Bring the dal to a simmer on a low heat for 7 to 8 minutes stirring often.

 - Heat oil or ghee in a small pan.
-Crackle mustard seeds first and then add cumin.
+Crackle mustard seeds first and then add cumin seeds.

 - Add the dry red chilies, cloves, cinnamon, curry leaves, asafoetida and fenugreek seeds.

-- Stir and fry for some seconds till the red chilies change color.
+- Stir and fry for some seconds until the red chilies change color.

-- Pour this tempering on the simmering dal.
-Switch off the flame.
+- Carefully, pour this tempering mixture together with the oil in the simmering dal.
+Switch off the heat.

 - Add coriander leaves.
 Finally stir the dal.